 Things A Clinical Depression Patient Should Do Differently

 Clinical depression is comparable to a thief – it can steal your happiness and sanity the moment you relax your guards.
 Also called Major Depressive Disorder (MDD), it affected over 16 million of citizens in the United States in 2015.
-The fact that it accounts for 6.7% of an entire country’s populace makes it the most debilitating mental disease on land.
+The fact that it accounts for 6.7% of an entire country’s populace makes it the most debilitating mental disease on land – and this is true, as Dr. Jamie Long said in his website, “Depression can feel like you’re at war with your mind and body.
+You can feel sluggish, overly negative, and like there is no joy in life.”

-The ultimate victims are children and women, and men may acquire it too.
-An easy way to relate the disorder to general depression is that the former can be twice or four times more severe than the latter.
+The ultimate victims are children and women, and men may acquire it too. (“A number of studies suggest that adolescent mothers experience significantly higher rates of depression, both prenatally and postpartum, than adult mothers and their nonpregnant peers,” says Amy Lewin, PsyD) An easy way to relate the disorder to general depression is that the former can be twice or four times more severe than the latter.
 Every symptom is amplified, even the helplessness, the anger, the noises, and the images of death.

 There’s no cutesy approach to this type of depression, if you may notice.
 What’s left is to help the person fight his or her battle without medical intervention, which is highly attainable.
 Below are the things a clinical depression patient should do differently.